slotopol/server/README.md

 # How to use HTTP API

 Any API endpoints can receive data in JSON, XML, YAML, or TOML format, depended by `Content-Type` header.
-If `Content-Type` header not given, JSON will be used to decode as default. `Accept` header if it given, defined response data format.
-If it absent, will be used same format as at request.
+If `Content-Type` header not given, JSON will be used to decode as default. `Accept` header if it given, defines response data format.
+If it absent, same format as at request will be used.

 In most cases used `POST`-method of HTTP.

-Any error response have HTTP status >= 400 and object at body contains `what` field with message and unique source point error `code`.
+If any response have HTTP status >= 400, body in this case contains error object with `what` field with message and unique source point error `code`.

 ## Without authorization